L3 Apprenticeship Standard

-- An observation of normal work (90 minutes)
+- An observation of practice undertaken in the workplace (90 minutes)

-- A learning journal completed by the apprentice with an interview (30 minutes minimum 45 minutes max)
+- A learning journal completed by the learner with an interview (30 minutes minimum 45 minutes max)

-The End Point Assessment requires apprentices to demonstrate they have achieved the standard.
+The End Point Assessment requires the learner to demonstrate they have achieved the standard.

-- Achieve the Level 3 Diploma in Adult Care
+- Achieve the Level 3 Diploma in Healthcare Support

 - Complete all units of the Care Certificate

-- A learning journal.
-The apprentice documents and reflects on their development (knowledge and skills) as well as their approach to the workplace (the values and behaviours)
+- Complete the learning journal.
+The learner needs to document and reflects on their development (knowledge and skills) as well as their approach to the workplace (the values and behaviours).

-- The learning journal is completed during the 3 months leading up to the planned date of the end point assessment
+- Ensure the learning journal is completed during the 3 months leading up to the planned date of the End Point Assessment

-The purpose of the end point assessment is to test (in a synoptic way) the skills, knowledge and behaviours of the apprentice as set out in the apprenticeship standard
+The purpose of the End Point Assessment is to test (in a synoptic way) the skills, knowledge and behaviours of the learner as set out in the apprenticeship standard

-End point assessment provides apprentices with a showcase opportunity to provide oral and documentary evidence of their knowledge, skills and behaviours developed throughout the apprenticeship.
-Enables the independent assessor to assess the skills and behaviours of theapprentice by observing the apprentice in the course of their normal work.
-Tests the knowledge acquired by the apprentice throughout the apprenticeship.
+End Point Assessment provides learners with a showcase opportunity to provide oral and documentary evidence of their knowledge, skills and behaviours developed throughout the apprenticeship.
+This also enables the independent assessor to test and assess knowledge, the skills and behaviours by observing the learner in the course of their normal work.

 How long will it take to complete?